 Students under the UTM Foundation Programme study a mixture of subjects in the sciences and engineering, as well as English, academic writing, and selected general education subjects.
 This foundation programme will prepare them for their next education pathway in Bachelor's degree at UTM.
 Subject to their academic achievement, they may choose to enroll in science, engineering and technology academic programmes, or social science programmes offered by UTM-IDP.

 The UTM Foundation Programme is open to both Malaysians and international students.
-The programme will be conducted at the UTM Johor Bahru campus (Physical Science and Life Science Field) and UTM Kuala Lumpur campus (Physical Science Field only).
+The programme will be conducted at the UTM Johor Bahru and Kuala Lumpur campuses for Physical Science, Life Science and Social Science Fields.

 ORGANIZATION STRUCTURE

 ORGANIZATION STRUCTURE